beebauman/formative/README.md

 ### Real-time validity feedback

-Formative responds to changes in field validity in real-time, keeping the user aware of input validity as they type, using obvious but unobstrusive visual cues.
+Formative responds to changes in field validity in real-time, keeping the user aware of input validity as they type, using obvious but unobtrusive visual cues.

 You can use the default cue styles or specify your own.